Sustainability Now & Into the Future

 2024 PROGRAM COST vs. PROGRAM REVENUE*

-*This means that everything you see in green is subsidies.
+*This means that what you see in green, is subsidies.